microbit-foundation/microbit-firmata/client/firmataClient.md

 ### Buttons

-Two read-only properties reflect the state of buttons A and B. The buttons also generate events (see the **Events** section).
+These two properties reflect the state of buttons A and B. The buttons also generate events (see the **Events** section).

 <dl>
   <dt>buttonAPressed<br>
   	  buttonBPressed</dt>
   <dd>Boolean values that reflect the current button state.
-True when a button is pressed.</dd>
+True when the given button is pressed.</dd>
 </dl>

 ### Events